Neuroplasticity: What Your Brain Can Do for You

 Application to psychotherapy

 How can this be used in therapy to change thoughts and actions?
 Neuroplasticity plays a significant part in therapeutic practice as the goal is to make lasting changes in behaviour through biological adaptation.
 Therapies like cognitive therapy focus on encouraging helpful behaviours and trying to maintain them.
 It was thought that these changes only affected behaviour, however, with consistent practice, the actual physical structure of the brain can be altered too (Medow, 2010).
-At Another Path Psychotherapy, we use this approach to help people transition from maladaptive to adaptive behaviours by taking advantage of the brain's ability to change.
+At Another Path Psychotherapy (Ottawa Psychotherapy Clinic), we use this approach to help people transition from maladaptive to adaptive behaviours by taking advantage of the brain's ability to change.

 Previous